Jods-Its/CozyBlankets/README.md

 **V.1.4.0:**
 * Completely remade the ModComponent part, updated the original code.
 * Find old blankets in various containers or craft your own patchwork blankets.
 By default, old blankets add a +2ºC bonus, while crafted ones only +1ºC.
 * Craft your own improvised bedrolls using cloth or patchwork blankets.
-The stats are the same as a regular bedroll.
+The stats are the same as a regular bedroll by default.
 * The more blankets you have in your inventory, the more bonus ºC you will have.
 By default, you can stack up to 5 blankets of each type, reaching a +5ºC with Patchwork Blankets and +10ºC with Old Blankets.
 * Change all bonuses using ModSettings.
 Default settings recommended.